vehikl/polymer-select-with-options/README.md

 ## Usage

-Import select-with-options.html into your project;
+Import `select-with-options.html` into your project;

 ```
 <link rel="import" href="select-with-options.html">
 ```

-This package supports data-binding an array of String, an array of Objects as well as hard coded options.
+This component supports data-binding an array of String, an array of Objects as well as hard coded options.

 ###Array of Strings

-Simply bind an array of options as strings to the 'options' attribute.
-The value will be mapped to both 'value' and 'label'
+Simply bind an array of strings to the 'options' attribute.
+The array values will be mapped to both 'value' and 'label'.

 ```
 <select is="select-with-options" options="{{options}}" value="{{value::change}}"></select>